Background Image Alternative Text: Students talking

 Final semester of coursework (excluding dissertation hours) Take written preliminary exam for admission to candidacy Take and pass the exam.

-Review student's CAPP to determine if they are eligible for sitting for the preliminary exam.
+Review student's Degree Works to determine if they are eligible for sitting for the preliminary exam.

 Prepare the exam questions for the committee's review and approval.